Scholarships & Financing

 This department offers an extensive list of scholarships for Learning Abroad on their website.

 This scholarship is available for students who participate in a Summer Faculty-Led language intensive program through Learning Abroad.
-The Department of World Languages and Cultures selects recpients for this scholarship.
+The Department of World Languages and Cultures selects recipients for this scholarship.

 Division of Physician Assistant Studies: Pederson Family Foundation Scholarship for International Study